firebase/php-jwt/README.md

 composer require firebase/php-jwt
 ```

-Optionally, install the `paragonie/sodium_compat` package from composer if your
+Optionally, install the `paragonie/sodium_compat` package from composer if you
-php is < 7.2 or does not have libsodium installed:
+do not have libsodium installed:

 ```bash
 composer require paragonie/sodium_compat